Dec 20, 2018 By Team YoungWonks *

 Scripps has an official study booklet published by Merriam-Webster in association with the National Spelling Bee that can be used by contestants at both regional and national competitions.

 Spellings have gotten harder over the years just as the kids have gotten smarter.
-Contestants have become so good at spelling that in the past three years, the top spot has been shared by two winners.
-Marocain was the winning word in 2017.
+Contestants have become so good at spelling that for many years, the top spot has been shared by two winners.

 For more details, visit http://spellingbee.com/